Oct-4: In adult stem cells

 Several studies suggest a role for Oct-4 in sustaining self-renewal capacity of adult somatic stem cells (i.e. stem cells from epithelium, bone marrow, liver, etc.).
 Other scientists have produced evidence to the contrary, and dismiss those studies as artifacts of in vitro culture, or interpreting background noise as signal, and warn about Oct-4 pseudogenes giving false detection of Oct-4 expression.

 Oct-4 has also been implicated as a marker of cancer stem cells.

+A majority of Oct4 cancer stem-like cell studies (CSC) report a positive association between expression of OCT4 and chemoresistance.
+Chemotherapy resulting in the enrichment of CSCs showed changes in the phenotypes and increased stem cell markers of OCT4.
+Various cancers such as lung cancer, bladder cancer, and mesothelioma cells with high OCT4 expressions showed resistance to cisplatin, general drug resistance, and tumor recurrence.
+Breast cancer patients had tamoxifen resistance and poor clinical outcomes associated with OCT4.

+OCT4 knock-downs increase sensitivity to cisplatin and irradiation in lung cells, retained tumorigenicity in glioma-initiating cells, and metastasis mediation in ovarian cancer.
+In in vitro studies looking at cisplatin, knock-down of OCT4 increased their sensitivity and reduced cell proliferation.
+Further investigation is needed due to the sparsity of stem cells within tumors and their heterogeneity.